AdaCore/spark2014/docs/lrm/source/packages.rst

    b.
 For each ``global_item`` in the Global aspect which denotes a
-      state abstraction whose **null** refinement is visible at the point of the Refined_Global aspect specification, the Refined_Global specification shall be omitted, or if required by the syntax of a ``global_specification`` replaced by a **null** in the Refined_Global aspect.
+      state abstraction whose **null** refinement is visible at the point of the Refined_Global aspect specification, there are no corresponding ``global_items`` in the Refined_Global specification.
+      If this results in a Refined_Global specification with no ``global_items``, then the Refined_Global specification shall
+      include a ``null_global_specification``.

    c.
 For each ``global_item`` in the Global aspect which does not
-      denote a state abstraction whose refinement is visible, the Refined_Global specification shall include exactly one
+      denote a state abstraction whose refinement is visible and does not denote an optionally refinable state abstraction, the Refined_Global specification shall include exactly one
       ``global_item`` which denotes the same entity as the ``global_item`` in the Global aspect.

    d.
+For each ``global_item`` in the Global aspect which designates
+      a state abstraction which is optionally refinable, refinement of the abstraction is optional in the following sense: either the reference to the state abstraction may be replaced with references to its constituents (following the rules of case 'a' above) or not (in which case the rules of case 'c' above apply).
+However, only the latter option is available if the mode of the state abstraction in the Global specification is Output.

+   e.
 No other ``global_items`` shall be included in the Refined_Global
       aspect specification.

+   f.
+At least one state abstraction mentioned in the Global aspect
+      aspect specification shall be unmentioned in the Refined_Global aspect specification.
+[This usually follows as a consequence of other rules, but not in some cases involving optionally refinable state abstractions where the option is declined.]

 .. _tu-fe-refined_global_aspects-04: